orsinium/notes/notes-en/counter.md

 # Counter({'common': 1, 'second': 4})
 ```

-As you can see, arithmetic operations drops negative values.
+As you can see, arithmetic operations drop negative values.

 ```python
 Counter(a=-2) - Counter(a=-1)